Anterior Lumbar Interbody Fusion (ALIF)

 What to Expect During ALIF Procedure

 ALIF surgery is performed while the patient is under general anesthesia and usually takes about two hours.
-During ALIF surgery, the procedure follows two key steps: First, the surgeon makes a small incision in the abdomen to access the spine.
-Next, the damaged disc is removed and replaced with a spacer (cage) filled with bone graft material to promote fusion.
-After surgery, you will be moved to the recovery room.
+The procedure follows two key steps: First, the surgeon makes a small incision in the abdomen to access the spine.
+Next, the damaged disc is removed and replaced with a spacer (called a “cage”) placed between the vertebrae and containing bone graft material to promote fusion.

 Anterior Lumbar Interbody Infusion Recovery and Rehabilitation